pqo/zabbix_cloudwatch/README.md

-#Zabbix CloudWatch and ELB
+#Zabbix CloudWatch monitoring for AWS with ELB and RDS low-level discovery

-Zabbix template for AWS CloudWatch monitoring.

 CloudWatch template comes with some default items including AutoScaling, RDS, and ELB.

 It supports low-level discovery of AWS EC2 ELB and RDS instances and will assign items/triggers to each.

 ## Install
 This is installed on any host with a running Zabbix agent from which you would like to access AWS Cloudwatch API.
 Typically you'd run this on a Zabbix Server or Proxy.